How to Free Up Space on C Drive in Windows 11/10 [Easy & Efficient Ways] - Qiling

 Select partition to allocate space

 Step 2.
-Select the target partition - C: drive and drag the partition panel rightward to add the free space from D: drive to C: drive.
+Select the target partition, which is the C: drive, and drag the partition panel to the right to merge the free space from the D: drive with the C: drive.

 Allocate space to extend partition

-Qiling Disk Master is compatible with all Windows systems, and you can even free up disk space on Windows 8 with it.
-Besides adding the unallocated space to the C drive, Qiling Disk Master still gets many other features, such as:
+Qiling Disk Master is compatible with all Windows systems, including Windows 8, and allows you to free up disk space.
+It also offers additional features such as adding unallocated space to the C drive.

-Therefore, if you are facing disk management problems, you can download it, and it is sure to help you a lot.
+If you're experiencing disk management issues, you can download this tool, which is sure to help you a lot.

 Method 2.
 Transfer Larger Files to Another Drive

-You can also transfer larger files to another drive to free up space on the C drive.
-There is a nice professional PC transfer software, Qiling Disk Master.
-It can help you transfer large files and programs to another drive efficiently.
-Let's see how.
+You can also transfer larger files to another drive to free up space on the C drive, and use a professional PC transfer software like Qiling Disk Master to transfer large files and programs to another drive efficiently.

 Method 3.
 Run Disk Cleanup